AmirBayat0/Flutter-IPTV-Player/README.md

 # 📺 IPTV Player: A Flutter App For IPTV Streaming (iOS, Android, Web)!
+#### 🔥 This is just the beginning!
+Even more exciting & incredible updates are coming soon in the Pro Version!
+Stay tuned! 🎉

 A fully functional IPTV streaming application built using Flutter, supporting Android, iOS, and Web.
 This app allows users to stream live TV channels, categorized by genre, country, region, and language.

 🚀 Looking to launch your own IPTV app?
 Get the complete source code and start your IPTV streaming business today!